gofynd/fdk-client-swift/documentation/application/POSCART.md

-Retrieve the current state and items in the shopping cart.
+Use this API to get details of all the items added to a cart.

 *Returned Response:*